 My students remain the reason why I love what I do.
-They never fail to surprise me with their unique insights.
+They never fail to surprise me with their insights.
 Some of the classes I have taught so far are described below.
 What is not included are the many interactions, discussions, and moments of discovery in the classroom that keep me going.

 University of Indianapolis

 Graduate-level course examining formal, thematic, and rhetorical strategies that defines the African American literary tradition.

 ENGL 550: Literary Criticism

 Graduate-level course focusing on the study and analysis of critical frameworks and methodologies for the interpretation of literature and culture.
 My version uses Toni Morrison’s Beloved as its reference text.
 Link to syllabus

 ENGL435/535: Multicultural American Literature

 Graduate and undergraduate cross-listed course examining American literatures containing a diverse cross-section of race/ethnicity, gender & sexuality, ability, nationality, and language.

 Graduate and undergraduate cross-listed course featuring the texts, contexts, and theoretical frameworks of literature from colonized and formerly colonized nations.